Thomas Bordeleau: International play

 Bordeleau was scheduled to represent the United States at the 2021 World Junior Ice Hockey Championships, however, he was cut from the roster due to COVID-19 protocols.

 On May 5, 2022, Bordeleau was named to the United States men's national ice hockey team to compete at the 2022 IIHF World Championship.
 He recorded two goals in eight games.

 Personal life

-Thomas is the son of former professional ice hockey player Sébastien Bordeleau, and the grandson of Paulin Bordeleau.
+Bordeleau is the son of former professional ice hockey player Sébastien Bordeleau, and the grandson of Paulin Bordeleau.
 He holds American, Canadian, and French citizenship, and his first language is French.